push-protocol/push-governance/PGP/pgp-proposal-lifecycle.md

 This is the very start of the PGP proposal journey.
 For any grant proposal to be accepted and executed, the proposer needs to submit their grant proposal under the Push Grants Program (PGP) section with the rules mentioned below.

->Note: This is a Discourse-hosted forum for governance-related discussion.
+>Note: This is a Discourse-hosted forum for governance & grants related discussion.
 Community members must register for an account before participating.
 Proposals on the forum must be submitted following a template.

 ### How to submit a Grant Proposal

-Users needs to follow this template and post a new proposal draft under Push Grants Program (PGP) section.
+Users needs to follow [this template](https://github.com/ethereum-push-notification-service/governance/blob/main/draft-proposal-template.md) and post a new proposal draft under Push Grants Program (PGP) section.
 Champions then check the submitted draft proposal to ensure it follows the PGP rules, some proposals will be asked resubmission based on champions discretion during enforcement of the rules.
 Draft proposals may then be promoted to Poll Phase provided they meet the promotion criteria mentioned below.